 - You will need the same user ID and password that you have for on-line scheduling.

 - Have your identification number on your ADA card ready.

 - Know the address of both your pickup and drop-off points.
 Tell the scheduler what entrance you want to be picked up at.
 When appropriate, name buildings or landmarks.

 - Have the month, date and times of pickup and drop-off ready.
-Reservations can be made up to a maximum of seven days in advance.
+Reservations can be made up to a maximum of three days in advance.

 - Trips may be requested by either pickup time or by drop-off time.

 - When reserving a return trip from a medical appointment, remember that medical appointments are rarely completed on time.
 Please allow additional time for your requested return pickup time.
 Paratransit requires a minimum stay of one hour after a drop-off at any destination.

 - Let the scheduler know if someone will be traveling with you.
 Guests are required to pay a fare, with the exception of a Personal Care Attendant.

 - The scheduler will arrange your trip while you are on the phone, and will give you a window of time for your pickup.